Apollo013/ApacheCordova_AngularJS_WeatherApp/README.md

 # ApacheCordova_AngularJS_WeatherApp
 Developed in VS2015, this is an Apache Cordova Hybrid App that will resolve your current location and fetch the weather details for that area.
-It also allows you to select pre-defined locations from a list and pick a location from google maps.
+It also allows you to select pre-defined locations from a list or pick a location from google maps.

 ####Technologies & Features####
 * Visual Studio 2015